aang81a/my-it-support-portfolio/PROJECTS/06-knowledge-base-articles/how-to-troubleshoot-no-internet.md

 ## Information to Give IT Support

-When contacting IT support, include:
+When contacting IT Support, include:

 - your device name, if known
 - whether you are using Wi-Fi or Ethernet